What: Free Webinar

 Global Food Safety Culture Series: Australia

 The Global Food Safety Culture Series is coming to you!
 Its goal is to help you, the food safety professional, learn about the regional cultures in which your company operates and how to leverage those unique characteristics to improve your food safety outcomes.
-The series is exploring five distinct regions: Europe, Australia, Asia, North America, and Latin America.
+The series is exploring five distinct regions: Europe, Australia, Asia, U.S. and Canada, and Latin America.
 During five separate webinars, these regional cultures will be explored at a macro level by Lone Jespersen, Ph.D., Cultivate, the impact of these regional cultural differences on food safety will be discussed by 3M Food Safety, and a practical case will be illustrated by a food safety professional at a food company operating in the specific region under study.

 Welcome to Australia!

 Lone Jespersen, Ph.D., Cultivate, will explore this geographical subculture of the global food industry by describing its unique characteristics; Diana Pregonero, 3M Food Safety, will describe how these cultural differences may impact food safety; and Rachel Downey, Bulla Dairy Foods, will present an illustration of how these regional variations have affected the implementation of food safety culture at their company.

 - How to leverage the characteristics of this regional culture to maximize food safety

 - What challenges you need to overcome to improve your food safety culture

 - How to effectively communicate and drive the improvement you seek

 CLICK HERE to register for the next webinar in our series, exploring Asia!